 - Beer or Soft Drinks: A cold beer or a fizzy soft drink pairs well with the robust flavors of the sandwich.

-Top Tips for Perfecting Italian Beef Sandwiches:
+Top Tips for Perfecting Italian Beef Sandwiches

 To ensure your Italian Beef Sandwiches turn out perfectly every time, consider the following tips: